Michigan Employment Lawyers

 - $300,000 — Wrongful termination settlement for a client fired in violation of public policy.

-How We Build an Employment Case
+How We Build a Michigan Employment Case

 Key Michigan Statutes in Employment Law Cases